CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: : Finalization Rule

 Recall that validators finalize transaction volumes up to \( D \) coins within a time window \( \Delta^* \).
 This is the lower bound in our threat model.
 When the system is not under attack (i.e., fewer faulty nodes), blocks often receive more than \( 2f+1 \) signatures.
 We leverage the certificates with additional signatures to further limit forks and finalize larger transaction volumes without waiting for \( \Delta^* \).

-To achieve this, we introduce the concept of \emph{\( i \)-strong chains}~\cite{xiang2021strengthened}.
+To achieve this, we extend the concept of \emph{\( i \)-strong chains}~\cite{xiang2021strengthened} in our model.
 A ledger is \textbf{\( i \)-strong} if it contains valid certificates signed by \( 2f+1+i \) unique validators within \( \Delta^* \).
-With at least \( 1+i \) correct validators participating, the maximum number of forks decreases to \( f-i \), allowing secure finalization of higher transaction volumes.
+With at least \( 1+i \) correct validators, the maximum number of forks decreases to \( f-i \), allowing secure finalization of higher transaction volumes.
 In particular, when a certificate has \( 2.5f+1 \) signatures, we can define a \emph{strongest chain} that can finalize \emph{infinite} transaction volume (regardless of $D$).

 \begin{definition}[$i$-strong chain] Consider a validator $p$ and its local data structure $\text{ledger}^p$ (Algorithm~\ref{algo:fingadget}, line~\ref{ledgerStructure}).
 Let $S$ represent the set of distinct signatures from validators included in the valid certificates of blocks within the set of blocks in $\text{ledger}^p$ that were output by the SMR protocol $\Pi$ within the last $\Delta^*$.
 We say that $\text{ledger}^p$ is an $i$-strong chain, where $i = |S| - 2f - 1$. \end{definition}